What are AI coding agent guardrails?

-Guardrails define allowed scope, protected systems, and verification requirements before an agent starts editing.
+Guardrails define the allowed file surface, protected systems, and verification requirements before an AI coding agent starts editing.

 Agent guardrails